IRS Form 8826: Disabled Access Credit

 Hearing Access

-Qualified interpreters or other methods of making audio materials available to people with hearing impairments.
+Providing interpreters or other solutions to make audio content accessible to individuals with hearing impairments.

 Visual Access

-Qualified readers, taped texts, or other methods of making visual materials available to people with visual impairments.
+Providing readers, recorded materials, or other methods to make visual content accessible to individuals with visual impairments.

 Equipment or Devices

-Acquiring or modifying equipment or devices for individuals with disabilities.
+Acquiring or modifying equipment or devices to improve accessibility for individuals with disabilities.

 Website Accessibility

-If your business invests in accessibility improvements, website remediation, accessibility monitoring, or ADA-related consulting, keep clear documentation and ask your tax professional whether any portion of those costs may qualify for Form 8826.
+If your business invests in website accessibility improvements, remediation, monitoring, or ADA-related consulting, it’s important to keep clear documentation and confirm with your tax professional whether any portion of those costs may qualify for Form 8826.

-Because the IRS rules are tax-specific, no accessibility provider should promise that a particular service automatically qualifies.
+Because IRS rules are specific to each situation, no accessibility provider can guarantee that a particular service will qualify.

 Documentation